KarleKong/openBIMdisk/README.md

-# openBIMdisk
-This is a repository for openBIMdisk, a Blockchain 3.0 backed DApp for semantic level BIM changes management.
 # openBIMdisk: a Flask-backed DApp for semantics-level BIM exchange in the Blockchain 3.0 environment
 ## Introduction
 This repository contains the code for openBIMdisk, a Flask-backed DApp for semantics-level BIM exchange and tracing in the Blockchain 3.0 environment.
 It is endowed with diverse functionalities, including file management, semantic BIM exchange, and blockchain interaction, all aimed at serving the needs of BIM stakeholders.
 All the functions are supported by a traceable semantic difference transaction (tSDT) approach.
 The pilot case study demonstrates that the tSDT approach successfully eliminates 60.56% of meaningless IFC semantics within a reasonable operation time cost of 94.01s, marking a remarkable 71.14% decrease compared to the previous SDT approach. furthermore, it achieves this through an average Open BIM’s disk size reduction of 99.3% for IFC and 99.6% for IFCJSON formats.